-- Phase 3 Portion of the Phase 2/3 SEAL Study in Liposarcoma Underway.
-Karyopharm previously reported positive results from the Phase 2 portion of the blinded, randomized Phase 2/3 SEAL study evaluating single-agent selinexor versus placebo in patients with previously treated, advanced unresectable dedifferentiated liposarcoma.
-The Phase 3 portion is underway and, assuming a positive outcome on the primary end point of progression free survival, the Company intends to use the data from the SEAL study to support an NDA and an MAA submission for oral selinexor for patients with advanced unresectable dedifferentiated liposarcoma.
-Top-line data from the Phase 3 portion of the SEAL study are anticipated by the end of 2019.
+- Ongoing Phase 3 Portion of the Phase 2/3 SEAL Study in Liposarcoma.
+Karyopharm previously reported positive results from the Phase 2 portion of the randomized, blinded Phase 2/3 SEAL study evaluating single-agent selinexor versus placebo in patients with previously treated, advanced unresectable dedifferentiated liposarcoma.
+Enrollment is currently ongoing in the Phase 3 portion of the SEAL study and, assuming a positive outcome on the primary endpoint of PFS, the Company intends to use the data from the SEAL study to support NDA and MAA submissions requesting approval for selinexor for patients with advanced unresectable dedifferentiated liposarcoma.
+Top-line data from the Phase 3 portion of the SEAL study are anticipated in 2020.

 Cash, cash equivalents and investments as of